Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Abstract

 \section{Abstract}

 Complex time-varying networks are prominent models for a wide variety of spatiotemporal phenomena.
-The functioning of networks depends crucially on their connectivity, yet reliable techniques for determining communities in spacetime networks remain elusive.
+The functioning of networks depends crucially on their connectivity, yet reliable techniques for learning communities in time-evolving networks remain elusive.
 We adapt successful spectral techniques from continuous-time dynamics on manifolds to the graph setting to fill this gap.
-We formulate an \emph{inflated dynamic Laplacian} for graphs and develop a spectral theory to underpin the corresponding algorithmic realisations.
-We develop spectral clustering approaches for both multiplex and non-multiplex networks, based on the eigenvectors of the inflated dynamic Laplacian and specialised Sparse EigenBasis Approximation (SEBA) post-processing of these eigenvectors.
+We consider the supra-Laplacian for graphs and develop a spectral theory to underpin the corresponding algorithmic realisations.
+We develop spectral clustering approaches for both multiplex and non-multiplex networks, based on the eigenvectors of the supra-Laplacian and specialised Sparse EigenBasis Approximation (SEBA) post-processing of these eigenvectors.
 We demonstrate that our approach can outperform the Leiden algorithm applied both in spacetime and layer-by-layer, and we analyse voting data from the US senate (where senators come and go as congresses evolve) to quantify increasing polarisation in time.